BlueBrain/BluePyEfe/README.md

 Quick Start
 ===========

-For a quick start, look at the notebook examples/example.ipynb
+For a quick start, have a look at the notebook examples/example.ipynb

 Funding
 =======